-The Costa Brava is a stunning coastal region in Catalonia just north of Barcelona and stretches right up to the border with France where the Pyrenees mountains meet the Mediterranean Sea.
+Costa Brava is a stunning coastal region in Catalonia just north of Barcelona.
+It stretches right up to the border with France where the Pyrenees mountains meet the Mediterranean Sea.
 Costa Brava means ‘rugged coast’, a reference to the spectacular cliffs and hundreds of coves that line the coast.
-Though famed for its beaches and generous dollops of sunshine, the Costa Brava is not only about sun, sea and sand.
+Though famed for its beaches and generous dollops of sunshine, Costa Brava is not only about sun, sea and sand.
 The region is a treasure trove of cultural, gastronomic and natural gems.
-A great way to discover everything that the Costa Brava has to offer is to follow the scenic coastal trails or the Cami de Ronda.
+A great way to discover everything that Costa Brava has to offer is to follow the scenic coastal trails or the Cami de Ronda.
 These trails wind around the coast past sleepy villages, hidden coves and picturesque towns, where one can enjoy the natural scenery, discover age-old traditions and indulge in fantastic cuisine.

-Walking the Camins de Ronda
+Hiking the Cami de Ronda

-The path takes hikers past some of the most stunning scenery along the Costa Brava.
-You’ll pass gorgeous pine groves, flowering shrubs, small fishing villages, stately villas, historic watchtowers, secluded coves and pristine beaches – you’re never far away from a fabulous vista of the rugged coastline and the turquoise waters of the Mediterranean.
+The path takes hikers past some of the most stunning coastal scenery in Costa Brava.
+You’ll pass gorgeous pine groves, flowering shrubs, small fishing villages, stately villas, historic watchtowers, secluded coves and pristine beaches.
+You’re never far away from a fabulous vista of the rugged coastline and the turquoise waters of the Mediterranean.
 The trail connects some of my favourite villages in this area including Llafranc, Tamariu and Calella de Palafrugell.
-These villages are great spots to start and end a walking itinerary along the Camins de Ronda as there’s a good choice of accommodation options and a wide selection of excellent restaurants.
+These villages are great spots to start and end a walking itinerary along the Cami de Ronda as there’s a good choice of accommodation options and a wide selection of restaurants.

-The charming Hotel Aigua Blava
+Hotel Aigua Blava

 One of the most charming hotels along the Camins de Ronda is the Hotel Aigua Blava in the Begur township.
 This four-star family-run hotel, located on a forested hillside, consists of a main building and adjacent villas.
 Many of the spacious rooms have terraces which face the sea or the lovely pine trees.

-Hotel Aigua Blava is a great place for a tranquil holiday – there’s a beautiful pool and several nearby coves to lounge at – and to explore the trails of the Camins de Ronda.
+Hotel Aigua Blava is a great place for a tranquil holiday – there’s a beautiful pool and several nearby coves to lounge at – and to explore the trails of the Cami de Ronda.
 One of the trails passes right by the hotel’s doorstep.
-The hotel staff also assist guests wishing to hike the Camins de Ronda by making forward reservations at hotels in the villages along the trail and by transporting guests’ luggage to the next stop.
+The hotel staff also assist guests wishing to hike the Cami de Ronda by making forward reservations at hotels in the villages along the trail and by transporting guests’ luggage to the next stop.
 So all guests have to do is put on their walking shoes, pack a small bag and hit the trails!
 Oh, and don’t miss a romantic dinner at Hotel Aigua Blava.
 The food (contemporary Catalan cuisine) is superb and the views of the gorgeous trees and the sea are unforgettable.

 Looking for an incredible foodie experience, read the ultimate Euro food trip.